-- Mortality & expense charges: An asset based charges for the cost of guaranteed annuity payouts and death benefits.
+- Mortality & expense charges: Asset-based charges for the cost of guaranteed annuity payouts and death benefits.

-- Investment manager fees: Charges for professional management of subaccount funds.
+- Investment manager fees: These are charges for professional management of subaccount funds.

-- Surrender penalties: Most variable annuities charge a fee if you cash in your contract, or withdraw more than 10% of the cash value.
-Surrender penalties decline to 0 over a period of years, usually not more than 10.
+- Surrender penalties: Most variable annuities charge a fee if you cash in your contract or withdraw more than 10% of the cash value.
+Surrender penalties decline to zero over a period of years, usually not more than ten.

-The chart below summarizes variable annuity income options.
+The chart below summarizes common variable annuity income options.